spring-jdbc-crud/simplejdbcmapper/README.md

 }
 ...
 @Column
-private StatusEnum status;  // Mapped to a String column in the database (e.g., 'OPEN') ...
+private StatusEnum status;  // Mapped to a String column in the database (e.g., value 'OPEN') ...
 ```